MasonEgger-Demos/coinbot/tutorial.md

 ## Introduction

 [Slack](https://slack.com/) is a communication platform designed for workplace productivity.
 It includes features such as direct messaging, public and private channels, voice and video calls, as well as bot integrations.
-A Slackbot is an automated program that can perform a variety of functions in slack, from sending messages to triggering tasks to alerting on certain events.
+A Slackbot is an automated program that can perform a variety of functions in Slack, from sending messages to triggering tasks to alerting on certain events.

 In this tutorial you will build a Slackbot in the [Python](https://www.python.org/) programming language.
 Python is a popular language that prides itself on simplicity and readability.
-Slack provides a rich [Python Slack API](https://github.com/slackapi/python-slackclient) for integrating with Slack to perform common tasks such as sending messages, adding emojis to message, etc. Slack also provides a [Python Slack Events API](https://github.com/slackapi/python-slack-events-api) for integrating with events in slack, allowing you to perform actions on events such as messages and mentions.
-This tutorial will use Python 3 and will not be compatible with Python 2.
+Slack provides a rich [Python Slack API](https://github.com/slackapi/python-slackclient) for integrating with Slack to perform common tasks such as sending messages, adding emojis to messages, and much more.
+Slack also provides a [Python Slack Events API](https://github.com/slackapi/python-slack-events-api) for integrating with events in Slack, allowing you to perform actions on events such as messages and mentions.

+As a fun proof-of-concept that will demonstrate the power of Python and its Slack APIs, you will build a `CoinBot`&mdash;a Slackbot that monitors a channel and, when triggered, will flip a coin for you.
+You can then modify your `CoinBot` to fulfill any number of _slightly_ more practical applications.

+Note that this tutorial uses Python 3 and is not compatible with Python 2.

 ## Prerequisites